shivampatil5606/face_detection_using-opencv/README.md

 # face_detection_using-opencv

-This is a simple Face Detection web app.
-Here it just detects the faces in the given image.
-I am using flask as it is convinient and very handy.
-Here the user can upload the image and it gets stored in a foldercalled uploads.
+This is a simple Face Detection web app.Here it just detects the faces in the given image.
+I am using flask as it is convenient and very handy.
+Here the user can upload the image and it gets stored in a folder called uploads.
 Then the model detects the faces in the uploaded image and stores the result in prediction folder.

 <br/><br/><br/>